huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Informix.md

       }
       (4 rows)
       ```
       Each value is a JSON string is with a timestamp field in it.
-This timestamp is the start time of the Informix transaction that Blitzz Replicant has successfully replicated.
+This timestamp is the start time of the Informix transaction that Arcion Replicant has successfully replicated.

       The minimum of all these values will give the oldest transaction’s start timestamp (say it is X ) which has been replayed by Replicant.This timestamp is in milliseconds (time since epoch) and it can be easily converted to a UTC timestamp.